Mostafa-Ebrahim/youtube-mono-to-stereo/README.md

-# Mono to Stereo Audio Converter
+# Youtube Mono To Stereo Extension

 A Chromium extension that converts mono audio to stereo for YouTube videos, giving you better control over audio playback and channel distribution.